Common signs of losing campaigns

 A Fascination with Social Media

 Call us old school but we've been around long enough to recognize that if something is free and fun, it's probably ineffective.
-You've undoubtedly heard from at least one digitial guru describing Facebook and Twitter as magic boxes of electoral pixie dust.
+You've undoubtedly heard from at least one digitial guru describing Facebook, Instagram and Twitter as magic boxes of electoral pixie dust.
 Or that the voter file can be linked to Facebook profiles.
 (C'mon now.
 How long would Facebook last if people knew they could be personally identified?)
 True, an effective social-media campaign generates help, dollars and votes that might otherwise have been missed.
-But there are lots of reasons why all of these digital shortcuts (and we'll throw in online advertising and robocalls) do little to change the game, given the magnitude of the task at hand.
+But there are lots of reasons why all of these digital shortcuts (and we'll throw in online advertising and robocalls)do little to change the game, given the magnitude of the task at hand.

 Weakness where you should be strong

 Over the years we've noticed this to be a common thread.
-Losing a close election is painful, and it's usually because the candidate fell short in the very regions where he or she should have cleaned house: the base Republican precincts, where the candidate's totals trailed the top of the ticket by five points or more.
+Losing a close election is painful, and it's usually because the candidate fell short in the very districts where he or she should have cleaned house: the base Republican precincts, where the candidate's totals trailed the top of the ticket by five points or more.
 If you're not well-organized in the top 20 percent of Republican precincts, you're certain to be disappointed on election night.
 (Basic Truth #2: You win by maximizing the R vote, and not by minimizing the D vote.)

 No Precinct Targeting